 Through this bi-monthly event we hope to form a community of soundmakers – putting people in touch so that they can get advice, support and feedback on their work and possibly find new audiences and new people to work with.

 This is an opportunity to test your audio creations out on a small audience of like-minded individuals who share a love of radio and the sonic arts.
 Our main focus is on experimentation and creative approaches to working with sound.
 As well as recorded media we also wish to give a platform to live spoken word performances.
 This group is open to anybody working with sound at all stages of their career including students, professionals and amateurs.
 Even if you’ve never worked with sound before – now could be the time to try something out!
 If you’re just curious or wish simply to come along and listen you will be more than welcome.

 Each listening event is made up from a programme of sound and radio works submitted to us in advance.
 A short printed programme including a brief synopsis of each work and a short biog of the producer will be handed out on the night.
 Things will be kept very informal, there will be no talks or big speeches – just a chance to listen together and have a drink and a chat afterwards.

 Our aim is to provide a concentrated communal listening experience in almost complete darkness.

 No submission longer than 10 minutes will be played on the night but excerpts of up to ten minutes from longer works are fine. occasionally the programme will also include a curated piece from an established artist or producer.

 To submit works for the monthly programme please send the following information either as a word document or in the main body of the message to our email address:

-- A brief synopsis of the work (no more than three lines)
+- A brief synopsis of the work (no more than three sentences)

 - Duration (please also indicate whether this is an excerpt or a complete piece)